mosaic-design-system/docs/src/components/avatar.md

       ### When, and why?

-      Avatars can be used to show a thumbnail representation of a logged in user in your applications or a photo of a user in a Profile page.
+      Avatars can be used to show a thumbnail representation of a logged in user in your applications or, for example, a photo of a user in a Profile page.

       - - -